greek-yoghurt/Dogecoin_predicition./README.md

 # Dogecoin Price Prediction

-A beginner-friendly data science project that analyzes and predicts Dogecoin (DOGE-USD) prices using Time Series Analysis with the ARIMA model.
+A beginner-friendly data science project that analyzes and predicts Dogecoin (DOGE-USD) prices using Time Series Analysis with the SARIMAX model.

 ---